yoLewshi/DAS-UI/README.md

 Run `npm run build` to create the `dist` folder then run `install_das-ui.sh` to build the docker image.

+## Setup

+This repo is tied to NIWA's use of OpenRVDAS, parts such as the UDP subscription and live log outputs will not work without altering the OpenRVDAS backend code.

+Parts of the UI are hidden by permissions, the call to the backend `/get-auth-user` endpoint should return a `user_permissions` key containing a list of the users permissions such as `manage_udp`.
+Alternatively you could overwrite the `checkForPermission` method to handle permission checks in a different way.

 ### Tips

 #### Running without a cruise file